QCD running in neutrinoless double beta decay: Short-range mechanisms: QCD corrected half-life and Limits on High-scale models

 The currently best lower bounds on the $0\nu\beta\beta$-decay half-life come from experiments using $^{76}$Ge (combined GERDA and Heidelberg--Moscow limits) \cite{Agostini:2013mzu} and $^{136}$Xe (combined EXO and KamlandZEN limits) \cite{Gando:2012zm}.
 We use:

-From these experimental lower bounds we derive upper limits on $C_{i}(\Lambda)$ using Eq.~(\ref{eq:T12-CMW}).
-Since the $d=9$ effective operators contributing to the short-range mechanism of $\znbb$ are generated at the mass scale of the heavy particles and considering that the LHC gives limits of the order of $\Lambda_{LNV}\sim 1$ TeV, we also present the limits on $C_{i}(\Lambda_{LNV})$.
-The results are shown in Table~\ref{ta:Cmu}, where we also present, for comparison, the ``old limits'' $C_{i}^{(0)}$ neglecting the QCD running, but updated with the new half-live limits as given in Eqs (\ref{HD-M-Ge}) and (\ref{EXO-KZEN-Xe}).
-Neglecting the QCD running corresponds to setting $U_{ij}^{XY} = \delta_{ij}$ in Eqs. (\ref{beta-1})-(\ref{beta-5}).
+From these experimental lower bounds we derive upper limits on $C_{i}(\Lambda_{1,2})$ for two scales $\Lambda_{1}= M_{W}$ and $\Lambda_{2}=\Lambda_{LNV}\sim$1 TeV using Eq.~(\ref{eq:T12-CMW}).
+The choice of $\Lambda_{2}$ is motivated by the facts that the $d=9$ effective operators (\ref{eq:OperBasis-1})-(\ref{eq:OperBasis-5}), contributing to the short-range mechanism of $\znbb$, are generated at the mass scale of the heavy particles $\sim \Lambda_{LNV}$, which, considering the current LHC bounds, are heavier than $\sim$1 TeV.
+The results are shown in Table~\ref{ta:Cmu}, where we also present, for comparison, the ``old limits'' on $C_{i}$ (cf. Refs.~\cite{Pas:2000vn,Deppisch:2012nb}) neglecting the QCD running, but updated with the new half-live limits as given in Eqs (\ref{HD-M-Ge}) and (\ref{EXO-KZEN-Xe}).
+Note that neglecting the QCD running corresponds to setting $U_{ij}^{XY} = \delta_{ij}$ in Eqs. (\ref{beta-1})-(\ref{beta-5}).

-We assumed for simplicity that there are no significant cancellations between the terms in the right-hand sides of Eq. (\ref{eq:T12-CMW}).
-Comparing the different numbers, one sees that the running between $M_W$ and $\mu_{0} \simeq 1$ GeV is more important than the running between $1$ TeV and $M_W$, but the latter is not negligible.
-As can also be seen from Table~\ref{ta:Cmu}, the QCD RGE running has the largest impact on the contributions to the operators ${\cal O}_{1}^{XX}$ and ${\cal O}_{5}^{XX}$.
-This can be understood since their RGE mix with the operators ${\cal O}_{2}^{XX}$ and ${\cal O}_{4}^{XX}$, respectively, which have significantly larger nuclear matrix elements, as seen from Table~\ref{ta:NME}.
+Deriving individual limits on $C_{i}$ in Table~\ref{ta:Cmu} we assumed for simplicity that there are no significant cancellations between the terms in the right-hand side of Eq. (\ref{eq:T12-CMW}).
+This is equivalent to assuming the dominance of only one $C_{i}$ at a time.
+Comparing different numbers in Table~\ref{ta:Cmu}, one sees that the running between $M_W$ and $\mu_{0} \simeq 1$ GeV is more important than the running between $1$ TeV and $M_W$, but the latter is not negligible.
+As can also be seen from Table~\ref{ta:Cmu}, the QCD RGE running has the largest impact on the contributions to the operators ${\cal O}_{1}^{XY}$ and ${\cal O}_{5}^{XX}$.
+This can be understood since in the RGE running they mix with the operators ${\cal O}_{2}^{XY}$ and ${\cal O}_{4}^{XX}$, respectively, which have significantly larger nuclear matrix elements, as seen from Table~\ref{ta:NME}.